nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 Coming back to the received wisdom on this, I'm left wondering if a different approach might have been better advised.
 As I see it, you basically have two extremes in approach:

-- A) You go consultative—you emulate McKinsey.
+- A) You go consultative.
+You emulate McKinsey.
 You leverage credibility/network/charisma/whatever to get in the room, you do a bunch of discovery work, you feed that into a product plan, you build some MVP, you validate it, you expand the product, then you sell it to the customer.
-- B) You adopt supreme confidence in your own vision—you emulate Rick Rubin.
+- B) You adopt supreme confidence in your own vision.
+You emulate Rick Rubin.
 You basically decide that your business is driven by you having identified something you think everyone else has missed, and you lean into building the product that _you_ wanted.
 You develop it to a reasonable level of maturity, and then you start seriously thinking about sales.